Political Science: The UDC Edge

 - Find out about scholarship opportunities for political science students

-Curriculum and Requirements in the UDC Political Science Program
+Curriculum and Requirements

 Political Science & History Students Organization (PSHSO)

 Global Affairs and Diplomacy Association (GADA)

 (Both PSHSO &GADA are UDC Student Government accredited organizations, active in promoting scholarly, social, and professional development activities for majors and interested students.)